 So dreams that become action = great.
 And everyday five-minute-fantasies, where you and a friend tease about what you’d do on your yacht or how you’d choose between Channing Tatum or Ryan Gosling are probably healthy ways to bond and joke in a fantasy context.

 But — what about the gossamer dreams, the ones that seem real as life, the love stories that I believe in my heart of hearts could come true?
 My dreams about work and jobs I think can happen, if I work hard enough.
-But this lonely orphan of a dream about love, what to do with him?
+But this lonely orphan of a dream about love with this new man, what to do with him?
 Will, in time, he just be buried out back, next to his four brothers?

 I still fall in love because I still believe in happy endings.
 I need very little from my beloved, just them to continue rockin’ out the world with their awesomeness.
 For them to be kind and thoughtful and amazing and give me space and hold me close.
 I know these things are possible because I would offer these things.